Abzu Is the Sumerian Word for the Primordial Freshwater Abyss.

 The origin of Abzu's Refinery is a personal one.
 Six doctors prescribed pharmaceutical solutions.
 One prescribed cannabis.
 What followed was not just a change in treatment — it was a confrontation with the processing methods the industry had normalised, and why they were failing the medicine they were meant to deliver.

 Greg brought a background in Lean production, Six Sigma, and corporate operations to a problem the processing industry had never treated as an engineering problem.
-Six years of first-principles development — six prototype iterations, each answering a failure in the last — produced the architecture that became Abzu's Refinery.
+Built from physical first principles since 2022 as a separate invention, Abzu's Refinery is the architecture those principles produced.
 Built in Western Canada.
 Built from the physics up.

 LinkedIn ▶The origin was personal.
 The discovery was architectural.